bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 ### To Do

 ### In Progress
-- [x] Add coin shake effect (move sprite left/right slightly)
-	- [x] When projectile hits, have the target coin shake.
-	- [x] When a monster attempts to activate with no target, shake.
-- [x] Add projectiles to monster powers.
-- [x] Add can_use to monster powers.
-- [x] When monsters are in play, Charon's hands should move up a bit.
-- [x] Fix visual appearance of projectiles.
-Improve handling of speed... add a minimum and maximum duration perhaps?
-	- [x] Possibly need to await the payoff coin moving up before triggering payoff (or just cheat and increase the height of the delay hop projectiles.
-Additionally, might consider reducing the amount they go up slightly, it's a bit much and eats up a lot of space?
-Projectile visiblity isn't amazing; maybe need to consider using a different color than purple in the default case.
-- [ ] Add projectiles to trial powers where relevant.
-	- [x] Misfortune
-	- [ ] Vivisepulture (at start)
-	- [ ] Vengeance
-	- [ ] Torture
-	- [ ] Petrification
-	- [ ] Silence
-	- [ ] Tribulations
 - [ ] Add projectiles to Malice activations.
-- [ ] Hide monster appease costs during payoff sequence (blocks projectiles a bit and uninteractable during this time)
 - [ ] Flip position of pile and label for pile (label goes on top)
 - [ ] **Charon Improvements**
 	- [ ] When Charon goes to slam, make him raise his hands slightly first.
 (I think he already does this)